SORNISITH/frontend_layout/README.md

 ---
-template frontend_generator
+frontend_template
 ---

 ## Introduction

-This is a starter template for a modern React project, utilizing a variety of tools like Vite, Chakra UI, Tailwind CSS, and ESLint.
+This is a starter template for a modern React project, utilizing a variety of tools like Vite, Tailwind CSS, and ESLint.

 ## Installation